Analysis: Belmont arena to take over 3 years to open

 Cuomo’s office, in response to a request for comment, referred back to a statement last month that said the LIRR “will develop a plan to modify service to accommodate New Yorkers for sporting and special events.”
 The LIRR reiterated in a statement this week that it is “committed to expanding service” at Belmont but did not offer specifics.

-Meanwhile, as the environmental review is underway, ESD said its executives and representatives from the Islanders group will be engaging with the communities surrounding Belmont about the project through a community advisory board.
+Meanwhile, as the environmental review is underway, ESD said its executives and representatives from the Islanders group will engage with the communities surrounding Belmont about the project through a community advisory board.

 Phase 3: Construction